Tahini Orange Chocolate Marble Cake – a moist scrumptious cake with a buttery tender crumb, but with “no” butter and only a fraction of saturated fat!

 So if you are in the mood to experiment with some heart healthy deliciousness with a buttery feel, explore this unconventional Tahini Orange Chocolate Marble Cake and get ready to be delighted!

-2 cups flour (one part all purpose flour + one part whole wheat pastry flour)
+- 2 cups flour ( 1 part all purpose flour + 1 part whole wheat pastry flour)

 Preheat oven to 325 ºF